-Opera Lucca hosts a composition program focused on writing for the voice and text setting.
+Opera Lucca hosts a two-week composition program focused on writing for operatic voices and text setting.
 The dates are June 24th to July 9th, 2023.
 Three-week and four-week options may be available by arrangement.
 Students will compose new vocal works in consultation with composition faculty and bring any vocal works in progress for refinement.
-Composers will study Italian, based on their level; take composition lessons with Professor Fusco; attend rehearsals, vocal coachings, and masterclasses to learn about the voice; and hear their vocal music performed.
+Composers will attend individual composition lessons with Professor Fusco; composition seminars; scene and musical rehearsals, vocal coachings, and masterclasses to learn about the voice.

 The program will culminate in two performances: one premiere of an original composition for voice and piano, completed in Lucca, as well as one performance of a previously composed work or another new work composed in Lucca.
 Students will receive recordings of these performances.